aogriffiths/play2.0-ajax-examples/README.md

 standard play conf/routes file (four are GET methods and one is a POST method).

 They are called from the client side "index page" accessed at / and defined by app/views/index.scala.html.
-This file contains most of the javascript repsonsible for calling the methods above.
+This file contains most of the javascript responsible for calling the methods above.

-sayHello is called as a simple GET request.
+* sayHello is called as a simple GET request.

-sayHelloToString is called as a GET request with the name parameter in the query string.
+* sayHelloToString is called as a GET request with the name parameter in the query string.

-sayHelloToJson is called as POST request with the paramrers posted as JSON in the request body.
-The reponse is sent back as JSON
+* sayHelloToJson is called as POST request with the parameters posted as JSON in the request body.
+The response is sent back as JSON

-sayHelloWithJson is called as a GET request and the responses is JSON.
+* sayHelloWithJson is called as a GET request and the responses is JSON.

-For all of these methods to work seemlessly from the client side there one important peice of glue, the "jsRoutes".
+For all of these methods to work seamlessly from the client side there one important piece of glue, the "jsRoutes".
 Basically the best way to understand this is to first read the java method:

     app.controllers.Application.javascriptRoutes()